 A Vision for the Near Future

-Todays space technology requires massive rockets to launch from the surface of the Earth with enough power to orbit Earth gaining additional speed before leaving orbit for the Moon, Mars or anywhere else.
+Todays space technology requires massive rockets to launch from the surface of the Earth with enough power to escape Earth's gravity to go beyond low earth orbit (LEO).
 Propellant is required to break the spacecraft acceleration, place it in any kind of orbit, keep the orbit, perform operations, break orbit and head back for a direct hit on Earth.
 At the end of the mission very little is left of the original launch craft.

 Our labs are exploring new propulstion technologies, creation of energy fields, energy containment and more.
 We have people like Bigelow leading the way with expandables.
 We have commercial entities working on returning our astronauts into Low Earth Orbit (LEO) and developing the capability of taking them beyond.
 All of these certainly takes funding but the core technology exists and has been made available to commercial entities at virtually no cost.

 Our Apollo space program showed we could safely mate components in Earth orbit before pressing on to the Moon.
 We can still do this but there will be a time that the orbital junkyard becomes a real threat to anything below and passing through it.
 Cleaning up this junkyard is going to take time and it's going to take new technology.